stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 If your application uses a DI container (such as AspNetCore's [IServiceCollection](https://docs.microsoft.com/en-us/aspnet/core/mvc/controllers/dependency-injection?view=aspnetcore-5.0)) there is one class to register.
 * `GraphqlActions` implements interface `IGraphqlActions`.

+If you're using AspNetCore you will also need to register `Newtonsoft` as the JSON provider, because it's able to handle the `Dictionary<string, object>` parts that need to go to/from JSON.

 For example:

 ```csharp